 Counseling is a standard part of clinical practice, but it is an understudied area.
-Studies from multiple Service Provision Assessments (SPA) and Service Availability and Readiness Assessments (SARA) have shown that provider counseling and communication can improve a client's intention to return [32].
-There is some indication that malaria counseling can be far from optimal; a study in Mozambique found that only 58-62% of clients prescribed an antimalarial correctly recited dosing instructions, casting doubt on their ability to adhere to treatment regimens [6].
-Similarly, a recent study in Uganda found a communication gap between CHWs and caregivers - caregivers did not understand that rectal artesunate was not a complete treatment for severe malaria, so they did not understand the need to complete referrals [33].
+Studies from multiple Service Provision Assessments (SPA) and Service Availability and Readiness Assessments (SARA) have shown that provider counseling and communication can improve a client's intention to return.
+Some research indicates that malaria counseling can be far from optimal; a study in Mozambique found that only 58-62% of clients prescribed an antimalarial correctly recited dosing instructions, casting doubt on their ability to adhere to treatment regimens.
+Similarly, a recent study in Uganda found a communication gap between CHWs and caregivers; caregivers did not understand that rectal artesunate was not a complete treatment for severe malaria, so they did not understand the need to complete referrals.

-Research and supervision activities can be designed to assess:
+Research and supervision activities can be designed to assess the following:

-- a.
-How providers interpret clinical guidelines - b.
-How providers perceive certain information should be communicated to clients - c.
-Whether providers know what clients consider a quality interaction - d.
-How, when and whether they counsel clients - e.
-Clients' comprehension of the messaging - f.
+- 1. How providers interpret clinical guidelines - 2.
+How providers perceive certain information should be communicated to clients

+- 3. Whether providers know what clients consider a quality interaction - 4.
+How, when and whether they counsel clients - 5.
+Clients' comprehension of the messaging - 6.
 How the counseling or the messaging affect clients' decision-making